 Meeting the data processing agreement (DPA) requirement

-As many of our customers are aware, the EU’s General Data Protection Regulation (GDPR) came into effect on 25 May 2018 and South Africa’s Protection of Personal Information Act (POPIA) will come into effect on 1 July 2021.
+As many of our customers are aware, the EU’s General Data Protection Regulation (GDPR) came into effect on 25 May 2018 and South Africa’s Protection of Personal Information Act (POPIA) took effect on 1 July 2021.
 Many organisations have geared up to comply with their regulatory obligations under data protection law by these dates.
 We have done the same.
 We are committed to complying with our obligations in data protection law, including in our role as a data processor (or operator as it is called in South Africa) for our customers.

 What role does xneelo perform for you?